-Credits: 3.00 Lecture: 1.00 College: College of Arts and Sciences Department: Visual Arts The course is designed to teach basic techniques for the studio artist and school teacher in the areas of handbuilding and wheel-throwing shape with clay.
+Credits: 3.00 Lecture: 1.00 College: College of Arts and Sciences Department: Visual Arts The course is designed to teach basic te

+The course is designed to teach basic techniques for the studio artist and school teacher in the areas of handbuilding and wheel-throwing shape with clay.
 The course may be used as an elective by non-art majors.
 (1-5-3)